andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 implement with the
 *[mwc-random](http://hackage.haskell.org/package/mwc-random)* package.

-However, the weirdest caveat here is that we never deal with what happened to terms that are correlated.
+However, the most disturbing thing here that we never deal with is what happens correlated terms that are combined.
 All of our math assumed uncorrelated samples.
 But what happens if we have expressions that involve additions of correlated values?